Skip to Content

 How to plan for Irrevocable Trusts or Asset Protection Trusts

-In most instances, when a person is speaking about a trust they are usually referring to a "Revocable Living Trust."
+In most instances, when a person is speaking about a trust, they are usually referring to a "Revocable Living Trust."
 As discussed on the Estate Planning Page, revocable trusts are typically the best way to allow someone to manage your assets if you become incapacitated.
-Moreover, the revocable trust avoids the associated costs, hassles and public record process that basic wills, conservatorships, and guardianships often incur.
+Moreover, the revocable trust avoids the associated costs, hassles, and public record process that basic wills, conservatorships, and guardianships often incur.

 The Difference of Irrevocable Trusts